 Hand and Finger Rheumatoid Arthritis

-What's the treatment for hand and finger RA?
+What's the treatment for RA in the hand and finger ?

 Treatment for rheumatoid arthritis is a multifaceted regimen that includes: